Opioid epidemic: Treatment and prevention of addiction

 Opioid use disorder can be treated in a number of different ways: Medication assisted treatment pathways offer methadone, Suboxone (Buprenorphine/naloxone) and Vivitrol (naltrexone), though naltrexone has poor treatment outcomes due to low patient retention.

 According to the 2017 Surgeon General's report, medication (buprenorphine/methadone) assisted therapies (MAT's) remain the gold standard in evidence-based care for opiate addiction, with the highest reduction in morbidity, mortality, and general negative outcomes achieved through long term opioid replacement therapy.
 The report makes recommendations concerning expanding access to MAT in order to combat the opioid epidemic.
 Social stigma regarding medication-assisted treatment in nations like the USA have been a major barrier in implementing evidence based treatments for opiate addiction.

 Cognitive behavioral therapies and counseling are proven effective (though less efficacious on their own than medication assisted therapies) as well as digital care programs to increase abstinence rates.

+An emerging area in opioid risk prevention is the use of genetic tests intended to inform prescribing decisions.
+In 2024, the U.S. Food and Drug Administration (FDA) authorized AvertD, a genetic test designed to identify elevated risk of Opioid use disorder in opioid-naïve adults being considered for short-term opioid prescriptions.
+The test analyzes a panel of genetic variants associated with addiction risk to generate a probabilistic risk classification intended to support clinical decision-making rather than provide a diagnosis.

+Researchers and clinicians have debated the potential role of genetic risk prediction in addiction medicine.
+Some argue that such tools could help physicians better assess risks when prescribing opioids, particularly in contexts such as post-surgical pain management.
+Others have raised concerns about the current predictive accuracy of genetic risk scores, the possibility of unequal performance across ancestry groups, and the risk that genetic risk classification could contribute to undertreatment of pain or reinforce stigma surrounding substance use disorders.